foca/granola/README.md

 ## Rack Helpers

-If your application is based on Rack, you can simply `include Granola::Rack` and you get access to the following interface:
+If your application is based on Rack, you can `require "granola/rack"` instead of `require "granola"`, and then simply `include Granola::Rack` to get access to the following interface:

 ``` ruby
 granola(person) #=> This will infer PersonSerializer from a Person instance